Markets & Economy

 Despite the downside risks to growth stemming from the war in Ukraine, ECB President Christine Lagarde focused her remarks on the upside risks to inflation and stressed “optionality and flexibility” in the governing council’s policy stance.
 The front-end of the euro curve is pricing in roughly 30 basis points of hikes by year-end.

-Meanwhile, the Bank of England raised interest rates by 25 basis points March 17, bringing the cost of borrowing to 0.75%.
-This follows the 25-basis-points hike and initiation of passive QT announced in February.
-In Canada, the central bank raised its policy rate 25 basis points at its March 2 meeting bringing it to 0.50%.
-Canada’s headline inflation rate hit 5.7% in February from a year earlier, the highest since 1991, and well above its target range of 1% to 3%.
+Meanwhile, we expect the Bank of England to deliver another rate increase this week, hiking to 0.75%.
+This follows the 25-basis-point hike and initiation of passive QT announced in February.
 All in all, these actions should lead to tighter financial conditions in most of the major developed economies.

 In many equity portfolios, depending on investment objectives and mandate, we are starting to see managers selectively add to investments in energy, materials, mining companies, consumer staples and other consumer-related companies with a degree of pricing power.